oncodash/ontoweaver/docs/sections/iterable_data.rst

 Mapping OWL
 ^^^^^^^^^^^

-In some case, you may want to change the types of some elements of a graph stored in an OWL file.
+In some cases, you may want to change the types of some elements of a graph stored in an OWL file.

 With OntoWeaver, you can use a mapping file to change the types (*classes*,